glenliu/glenliu.github.io/finance/cfa/level3/SS9-10 AA.md

   - The criticism of this approach is that it ignores expected returns and focuses only on risk.
 - 1/N rule
   - In empirical studies comparing approaches, however, the 1/N rule has been found to perform considerably better, based on Sharpe ratios and certainty equivalents, than theory might suggest.
 One possible explanation is that the 1/N rule sidesteps problems caused by optimizing when there is estimation error in inputs.

+- The Norway model passively invests in publicly traded securities subject to environmental, social, and governance concerns

 ### o. discuss factors affecting rebalancing policy.